AeroVeracity

 Operators, franchisees, insurers, regulators, and the public do not experience the same system in the same way.
 The ambiguity itself becomes the liability.

-AeroVeracity removes that ambiguity by giving them one defensible version of what actually happened.
+AeroVeracity removes ambiguity by giving you one defensible version of what actually happened - before lawyers do.

 Core principle